 1. Make sure first aid supplies are readily available

 A kitchen first aid kit only serves its purpose if it's readily available to your workers.
 Avoid leaving first aid supplies in a locked office or other location that requires finding a manager for access.
 Make sure new workers are oriented with the location of first aid kits throughout the restaurant as well.
-Furthermore, make a point of inspecting your first aid kit regularly and replacing items that are out-of-date.
+Furthermore, make a point of inspecting your first aid kit regularly and replacing out-of-date items.